 What’s an Emergency Fund?

-Simply put, an emergency fund is some amount of cash you have in reserve to handle life emergencies.
+An emergency fund is some amount of cash you have in reserve to handle life emergencies

 If you lose your job, your emergency fund is there to help with the bills.
 If your car’s transmission starts dragging on the ground, your emergency fund helps with the repair bill.
 If your sister shows up on your doorstep in tears and you find yourself with an unexpected house guest to feed and clothe for a month, your emergency fund is there for you.